bbbbbr/gbdk-gb-4-player/README.md

 So, when those models are powered-off, make sure to disconnect them from the Four Player adapter.

+This may apply to other Game Boy models or FPGA clones.

 # Bare ISR vector vs GBDK ISR dispatcher
 In this example a fixed serial ISR is used (`ISR_VECTOR()`) instead of the default GBDK serial interrupt dispatcher (`add_SIO()`) with installable ISR handlers since it has slightly lower call overhead.